Annie’s BBC Support Line story

 See your CA125 GP, tell them you’re worried about cancer and have it ruled out.
 Plenty of my friends have done this now, and it’s putting their minds at ease.

-I hate to say it, but I was embarrassed to tell people I had ovarian HPV cancer.
+I hate to say it, but I was embarrassed to tell people I had ovarian HPV disease.
 And I felt dirty and weak.
 I knew these thoughts were wrong, but the stigma has always existed.
-It has occurred to me since my treatment ended how very few people knew I had ovarian cancer.
+It has occurred to me since my treatment ended how very few people knew I had ovarian issues.
 And for those who did know, they struggled to ask how I was or mention it because of the embarrassment and awkwardness.

 Reeta, smiling, sat in a hoop chair.

 I even felt this as I sat in front of the locum GP, telling him about my symptoms.
 It was unbelievable how awkward he was.
 This could’ve had devastating effects had I not spoken to another professional.
-The cancer could’ve progressed, and I might not be sitting here today.
+The disease could’ve progressed, and I might not be sitting here today.

 Since the treatment has stopped, this has all hit me.
 It has hit me how close a call it was.